davidwhogg/GaiaSprint/README.md

 # GaiaSprint
-web pages and organizational material for the Gaia Sprints
+*Web pages and organizational material for the Gaia Sprints*

+This project lives at [this URL](http://davidwhogg.github.io/GaiaSprint/).